dee0xeed/xjiss/README.md

 By default `xjiss` uses `/dev/snd/pcmC0D0p` playback device, which might not present on some particular system.
 In this case do the following

-* Find out which playback devices you have:
+* find out which playback devices you have:

 ```
 $ ls -l /dev/snd | grep p$